chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 | Opensearch DB     | 3     |
 | Bastion Machine   | 1     |

-Additionally, this topology requires 2 load balancers and 2 DNS entries with certificates.
+Additionally, this topology requires two load balancers and 2 DNS entries with certificates.
 Refer to the [architectural page](/automate/ha/#chef-automate-ha-architecture/) for further guidance.

 We recommend using Chef Infra Server managed by Automate HA to have high availability for both Automate and Infra Server.
 External Standalone Infra Server will violate this high availability requirement.

 ## Software Requirements

-The software requirements of the nodes in the cluster and the other external Chef and non Chef tools will he discussed below:
+The software requirements of the nodes in the cluster and other external Chef and non Chef tools are discussed below:

 ### Node Software Requirements

-The operating system and the supported version for different nodes in on-premise deployment of Automate HA is mentioned below:
+The operating system and the supported version for different nodes in the on-premise deployment of Automate HA are mentioned below:

 | Operating Systems                        | Supported Version         |
 | :--------------------------------------  | :-----------------------  |